Huy3nMy/Cracking_WEP/README.md

 - Use of RC4 was designed to be a one-time cipher and not intended for multiples message use
 - No defined method for encryption key distribution
 - Wirless adapters from the same vendor may all generate the same IV sequence.
 This enables attackers to determine the key stream and decrypt the ciphertext
-- Associate and disassociate messages are not authenticated
 - WEP does not provide cryptographic integrity protection.
 By capturing two packets an attacker can flip a bit in the encrypted stream and modify the checksum so that the paket is accepted
 - WEP is based on a password, prone to password cracking attacks
 - An attacker can construct a decryption table of the reconstructed key stream and can use it to decrypt the WEP packets in real-time